anthonykasza/hdc_experiments/README.md

 - supports probabilistic calculations
 - supports online/streaming learning
 - it aligns well with the theory of "distributed representation" aka "assemblies of neurons" theory of the brain
+- the cerebellum is a random access memory for high dimensional vectors. it supports a lifetime of learning.
 - learned results are not a blackbox but are instead interpretable
 - by pushing most of the heavy computations into embedding, the compelxities of learning are reduced